 Netica provides a mechanism for associating user defined values with a network as a series of key/value pairs.
-The key must be a IDname and the value can be an aribtrary string.
+The key must be a IDname and the value can be an arbitrary string (NetworkUserField) or arbitrary object (NetworkUserObj).

 '''

 NetworkUserField(net, fieldname)

 NetworkUserField(net, fieldname) <- value

+NetworkUserObj(net, fieldname)

+NetworkUserObj(net, fieldname) <- value

 NetworkAllUserFields(net)

 '''

-net A NeticaBN object indicating the network. fieldname A character scalar conforming to the IDname rules. value An arbitrary character string containing the new value.
+net A NeticaBN object indicating the network.

+fieldname A character scalar conforming to the IDname rules.

+value For NetworkUserField, an arbitrary character vector containing the new value.

 Only the first element is used.
+For NetworkUserObj, an arbitrary object which is serialized with dputToString and then saved.

 Netica contains a mechanism for associating user data with networks.
 In the Netica documentation, they note that only strings are really supported as only strings are portable across implementations.
-This meachnism can be used to store arbitrary values, but the user is responsible for encoding/decoding them as strings.
+The function NetworkUserField provides direct access for storing strings.